ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 This will be our tsconfig for our e2e test scripts.

 It's also a good idea to write your configuration files in Typescript.
-For our protractor configuration we will use a different typescript configuration file.
+For our protractor configuration, we will use a different typescript configuration file.

 In your **/e2e** folder, create a file called

 **/e2e/protractor.tsconfig.json**

-This configuration file will extend the one we create earlier, we just want to overwrite the include and exclude parameters to make sure it only matches and transpiles the ***protractor.config.ts*** file.
+This configuration file will extend the one we created earlier, we want to overwrite the include and exclude parameters to make sure it only matches and transpiles the ***protractor.config.ts*** file.

 ```json